 Everyday Homophobia

 Many phrases and words may appear as harmless but can also be homophobic.
-The majority of LGBTQ+ pupils – 86%– regularly hear phrases such as ‘that’s so gay’ or ‘you’re so gay’ in school according to the 2017 Stonewall report.
+Phrases you might hear used on the playground such as ‘that’s so gay’ or ‘you’re so gay’ can be offensive to those identifying as gay and it’s easy to understand why if you’re using their identity as an insult.

 If you are the victim of homophobic bullying, in sport, at work or school help is available.